 Note that, in normal times, it is difficult to identify the preferences of institutional investors for firms' financial policies because these policies are endogenously set by corporate managers also considering the level of firms' access to institutional capital on the equity market.
-As a result, the relation between changes in institutional ownership and financial policy decisions is the result of a mix of both endogenous decisions by corporations and institutional investors' portfolio choices.36 Since COVID-19 is an exogenous shock it offers an opportunity to exploit the portfolio reshuffling by institutional investors to infer their revealed preferences for firm characteristics.
+As a result, the relation between changes in institutional ownership and financial policy decisions is the combined result of both endogenous decisions by corporations and institutional investors' portfolio choices.39 Since COVID-19 is an exogenous shock it offers an opportunity to exploit the portfolio reshuffling by institutional investors to infer their revealed preferences for firm characteristics.